 NRS 289.030 Law enforcement agency prohibited from requiring peace officer to disclose financial information; exception.
-A law enforcement agency shall not require any peace officer to disclose his assets, debts, sources of income or other financial information or make such a disclosure a condition precedent to a promotion, job assignment or other personnel action unless that information is necessary to:
+A law enforcement agency shall not require any peace officer to disclose the peace officer's assets, debts, sources of income or other financial information or make such a disclosure a condition precedent to a promotion, job assignment or other personnel action unless that information is necessary to:

-- 1. Determine his credentials for transfer to a specialized unit; - 2.
+- 1. Determine the peace officer's credentials for transfer to a specialized unit; - 2.
 Prevent any conflict of interest which may result in any new assignment; or - 3.
-Determine whether he is engaged in unlawful activity.
+Determine whether the peace officer is engaged in unlawful activity.
+(Added to NRS by 1983, 2096)